dotnet/docs-maui/docs/android/internals/java-interop.md

 ### Assembly rewriting

 Managed assemblies, including `Mono.Android.dll`, that contain Java types need to be usable with dynamic registration and with marshal methods.
 However, both of these approaches have different requirements.
 It can't be assumed that every assembly will have marshal methods compliant code.
 Therefore, an approach is required that ensures that code meets this requirement.
 This is achieved by reading assemblies and modifying them by altering the definition of the native callbacks and removing the code that's no longer used by marshal methods.
-This task is performed by one of the .NET Android build tasks that's invoked during app build after all the assemblies are linked but before type maps are generated.
+This task is performed by one of the .NET for Android build tasks that's invoked during app build after all the assemblies are linked but before type maps are generated.

 The exact modifications that are applied are: